Normando1945/Normando1945.github.io/README.md

 Welcome to this dedicated repository where I present the draft of the opening chapter of my forthcoming book, centered on the intricate domain of undergraduate structural dynamics.

 Our journey does not aim to replicate the exhaustive details presented in some of the field's seminal works.
-For those familiar with authors such as Chopra, Mario Paz, Clouth, Peznien, and others, you'll undoubtedly recognize the depth and rigor with which they address concepts and mathematical foundations in structural dynamics.
+For those familiar with authors such as Chopra, Mario Paz, Cloth & Penzien, and others, you'll undoubtedly recognize the depth and rigor with which they address concepts and mathematical foundations in structural dynamics.
 Instead of merely reiterating these extensive insights, this repository and the accompanying book carve out a unique path.

 The primary objective here is to transform complex theoretical mathematics into simpler discrete mathematical codifications, providing concise summaries of the key concepts in dynamic structures.
 This serves as an invaluable tool for students navigating the vast world of structural dynamics.
 With a blend of vital concepts and illustrative Python code examples, readers will gain insights into the core mechanics of both single-degree-of-freedom (1-DOF) and multi-degree-of-freedom (M-DOF) dynamic systems.
 The emphasis is firmly on structural engineering applications, positioning this as an invaluable resource for those delving deeper into this discipline.